Dr. David Fajgenbaum: How one doctor turned hope into action to treat his own rare disease

 Fajgenbaum and the CDCN have also developed ways of “crowdsourcing” resources that promise to revolutionize the way rare disease clinical research is conducted.
 Instead of sitting back and waiting to see who applies for grant funding, the CDCN reaches out to researchers they feel are a good fit for studies they want to see conducted.
 Their collaborative approach provides a blueprint that anyone can use to accelerate research on any rare disease.

-Today, Fajgenbaum is Assistant Professor of Medicine in Translational Medicine & Human Genetics at the University of Pennsylvania; Founding Director of the Center for Cytokine Storm Treatment & Laboratory; Associate Director, Patient Impact for the Penn Orphan Disease Center; and Executive Director of the CDCN.
-Most recently, his team at University of Pennsylvania took on the challenge of COVID-19 with the CORONA (Covid Registry of Off-Label and New Agents) project.
-Their research shed new light on a type of hyper immune response—called a “cytokine storm”—that occurs in iMCD and also affects certain patients with COVID-19.
+Today, Fajgenbaum is Assistant Professor of Medicine in Translational Medicine & Human Genetics at the University of Pennsylvania; Founding Director of the Center for Cytokine Storm Treatment & Laboratory; Associate Director of Patient Impact for the Penn Orphan Disease Center; and Executive Director of the CDCN.
+Most recently, his team at the University of Pennsylvania took on the challenge of COVID-19 with the CORONA (Covid Registry of Off-Label and New Agents) project.
+Their research shed new light on a type of hyperimmune response—called a “cytokine storm”—that occurs in iMCD and also affects certain patients with COVID-19.
 “With iMCD, just as with COVID-19, it is the body’s hyper-response that’s deadly rather than the disease itself, and this study gives us new clues about why the immune cells are out of control and what we can do to rein them in,” Fajgenbaum said in a news release.

 Fajgenbaum’s book is an inspirational read for anyone with a rare disease.
 His ability to stay positive while actively seeking solutions—and his success in finding a treatment for his own disease—is a testimony to the power of hope in action.
-His focus on identifying FDA-approved drugs that can be repurposed for rare conditions can shorten the time to access for treatments that may help people with rare disease who currently have no other options.
+His focus on identifying FDA-approved drugs that can be repurposed for rare conditions can shorten the time to access treatments that may help people with rare diseases who currently have no other options.